Gallopsled/pwntools-tutorial/assembly.md

 # Assembly

-Binjitsu makes it very easy to perform assembly in almost any architecture, and comes with a wide variety of canned-but-customizable shellcode ready to go out-of-the-box.
+Pwntools makes it very easy to perform assembly in almost any architecture, and comes with a wide variety of canned-but-customizable shellcode ready to go out-of-the-box.

 In the [`walkthrough`](walkthrough) directory, there are several longer shellcode tutorials.
 This page gives you the basics.